MicrosoftDocs/visualstudio-docs/docs/debugger/memory-windows.md

 - Select the drop down arrow next to the **Columns** field, and select the number of columns to display, or select **Auto** for automatic adjustment based on window width.

 If you do not want the contents of the **Memory** window to change as your app runs, you can turn off live expression evaluation.
-Live expression evaluation is on by default, so selecting **Reevaluate Automatically** turns it off.
-It is a toggle, so selecting **Reevaluate Automatically** again turns it back on.

 **To toggle live evaluation:**

 - Right-click in the **Memory** window, and select **Reevaluate Automatically** in the context menu.

+Live expression evaluation is a toggle, and is on by default, so selecting **Reevaluate Automatically** turns it off.
+Selecting **Reevaluate Automatically** again turns it back on.

 You can hide or display the toolbar at the top of the **Memory** window.
 You will not have access to the **Address** field or other tools when the toolbar is hidden.

 **To toggle the toolbar display:**